The Capital Focus Jazz Band

 Hall (New Orleans), jazz clubs in New York, London, Madrid, and Amsterdam,

-and a variety of jazz festivals in the U.S., Canada, Europe, and the Caribbean.
+and a variety of jazz festivals in the U.S., Canada, and Europe.

 The band was also featured in live performance on NBCs Today